-5.10 C1: Methodology for CAPital EXpenditure (CAPEX)
+5.10 C1: Methodology for CAPital Expenditure (CAPEX)

-Capital expenditure (i. e.
-CAPEX) is the cost of developing or delivering physical assets.
+Capital expenditure (i.e. CAPEX) is the cost of developing or delivering physical assets.

-CAPEX figures are to be declared as real values (i. e. not considering inflation) for each investment.
-The CAPEX are expressed as constant year-of-study values.
-For example, for TYNDP 2024 the CAPEX are represented in constant 2024 values.
+CAPEX figures are to be declared as real values (i.e. not taking into account inflation) for each investment.
+The values are expressed as constant year-of-study values.
+For example, for TYNDP 2024 the values are represented in constant 2024 values.

-Where a project is comprised of several investments, the CAPEX for each investment as a year-of-study value and the year that the investment is to be commissioned should be provided.
+The capital expense for an investment is to be aggregated and represented as a single value in the year that it is commissioned.
+Where a project is comprised of several investments, the aggregated real value of the expected capital expenditure for each investment and the year that the investment is to be commissioned should be provided.

-The terminal values (i. e. the value of the assets at the end of the assessment period) are assumed to be zero.
+The terminal values (i.e. the value of the assets at the end of the assessment period) are assumed to be zero.

-The costs shall be reported according to the investment status and related uncertainties in the following manner:
+The costs shall be reported according to the investment status and related uncertainties in the following way:

-- > For mature investments with the status of 'permitting' or 'under construction', costs should be reported based on the current data of project promoters, together with a clearly explained uncertainty range.42 - > For non-mature investments of a 'planned, but not yet in permitting' or 'under consideration' status, the following is relevant: - 1.
-If detailed project cost information is available, this should be used and the same principle applied as for mature investments. - 2.
+- For mature investments with the status of 'permitting' or 'under construction', costs should be reported based on the current data of project promoters, together with a clearly explained uncertainty range.45 - For non-mature investments in the 'planned, but not yet in permitting' or 'under consideration' status, the following is relevant: - 1.
+If detailed project cost information is available: this should be used and the same principle applied as for mature investments. - 2.
 If detailed project cost information is not usually available, the project promoters will be required to use standard investment costs, which will be provided by ENTSO-E in the context of the TYNDP.
 To account for the specific circumstances and complexities of the project, these costs are to be multiplied by a clearly defined project-specific complexity factor.